 The fourth movie in the Child’s Play series.
 Chucky (Brad Dourif) has been dismembered and stored in a police evidence room, and his sometime lover Tiffany (Jennifer Tilly) is coming to get him and bring him back to life.
 (And yet again try to put him in a human body.)
 Meanwhile, teenagers Jesse (Nick Stabile) and Jade (Katherine Heigl) want to be together, but Jade’s cruel uncle (John Ritter) won’t let them.
 Tiffany and Chucky need the amulet that was buried with Chucky’s corpse to get human bodies again, so Tiffany pays Jesse to drive the dolls to the cemetery, prompting Jesse to take Jade so they can elope.
-Chucky and Tiffany are also leaving a trail of bodies behind that Jesse and Jade are being blamed for.
+Chucky and Tiffany leave a trail of bodies behind that Jesse and Jade are being blamed for.
 The dolls eventually reveal themselves, and the two couples have to battle for the bodies.

 My main gripe about the movie is that when Tiffany becomes a doll, she can somehow still reach everything in her trailer.
 I also dislike the instance when Chucky and Tiffany have yucky doll sex—that’s one of the least appealing love scenes I’ve ever witnessed; thankfully it’s brief and mostly off-screen.
 I don’t like how gender roles are strictly enforced, with Jesse the hero and Jade basically useless.
-And don’t get me started on their friend David, the stereotypical gay guy, or the implausible, tacked-on ending.
+And don’t get me started on their friend David (Gordon Michael Woolvett), the stereotypical gay guy, or the implausible, tacked-on ending.

 All griping aside, I love this boooooobs–ahem, movie.